ga-wdi-pvd/react-continued/readme.md

-# React: Practice, Paradigms and Principles
+# React: Practice, Paradigms, and Principles

 ---